-No one in North Carolina wants to see an addict go untreated because they could not even afford a short term residential drug treatment center.
+No one wants to see an addict go untreated because they could not even afford a short-term residential treatment center in North Carolina.
 In many cases, the government will step in and help out with funding.
-The addict simply has to make sure that they are going to be enrolled in a program that is either income based or, which allows you to use Medicare to finance your stay.
+The addict simply has to make sure that they are going to be enrolled in a program that is either income-based or, which allows you to use Medicaid to finance your stay.

-In most cases, a stint at a short term residential drug rehabilitation program is not sufficient for an individual to kick their drug addiction.
-When they are preparing to leave the residential facility, addicts are strongly encouraged to not only become involved in an intense outpatient program, but also in a support group such as Narcotics Anonymous.
-When it comes to a drug addiction, the sooner an individual gets enrolled in a treatment program, the better their chances are of being able to move past their addiction.
+In most cases, a stint at a short-term residential drug rehabilitation program is not sufficient for an individual to kick their drug addiction.
+When they are preparing to leave the residential facility, addicts are strongly encouraged to not only become involved in an intensive outpatient program, but also in a support group such as Narcotics Anonymous.
+When it comes to drug addiction, the sooner an individual gets enrolled in a treatment program, the better their chances are of being able to move past their addiction.

 Specialized Forms of Inpatient Drug Rehab Methods

 Within the state of North Carolina there are some drug addiction treatment facilities that offer specialized care and help for their patients.
 This can include faith-based programs, holistic drug treatment, and facilities for co-occurring substance abuse and mental disorders.
 Some addicts will require certain facilities that provide help for men, and or women, while others may be age-specific.